tomlowndes/tomlowndes.github.io/_posts/2024-05-20-The-death-of-caps-lock.md

 In my opinion Caps lock is useless and is hardly used in my day to day life as a designer.
 What I do use, is shortcuts.
 Shortcuts in specific programs like Davinci resolve, InDesign and Illustrator.

-To enhance my love of shortcuts I use and Elgarto Stream Deck [more info]() to launch programs and to access quick shortcuts and automations I use frequently.
+To enhance my love of shortcuts I use and Elgarto [Stream Deck] (https://www.elgato.com/us/en/s/welcome-to-stream-deck) to launch programs and to access quick shortcuts and automations I use frequently.

 Introducing the Hyper key, a replacement for the caps lock key on any keyboard to add shortcuts to windows to enhance  speed up and make certain shortcuts more ergonomic.

 After some googling I found a few examples of using Auto hotkey to achieve my dream of a hyper key on windows.
-(Mac can use ...)

 The Following is how I have set up my shortcuts, It will be a WIP.
-Files are available on my GitHub [GitHub files]()
+Files are available on my GitHub [GitHub files](https://github.com/tomlowndes/Capslock)

 ## Keybinds